J-1 Exchange Visitors

 Process for completing the J-1 DS-2019 request procedure.

-STEP ONE: The prospective Exchange Visitor completes the following form(s):
+Step One: The prospective Exchange Visitor completes the following form(s):

 J-1 Exchange Visitor Eligibility Determination Form (J-1 EDF)